-The Company is exposed to interest rate risk for borrowings on its ABL Facility and BCAP loan to the extent that the prime interest rate changes.
-Based on outstanding borrowings under the ABL Facility and BCAP loan as at December 31, 2020, a 25-basis point increase or decrease in the prime interest rate would impact the Company's net loss by approximately \$31,577 (December 31, 2019 - \$51,819).
-The Company's long-term debt on the GreyPoint facility has a fixed interest rate and is therefore not directly exposed to interest rate risk; however, it is subject to interest rate fluctuations relating to refinancing as required.
+The Company is exposed to interest rate risk for borrowings on its ABL Facility and BCAP Loan to the extent that the prime interest rate changes.
+Based on outstanding borrowings under the ABL Facility and BCAP loan as at December 31, 2021, a 25-basis point increase or decrease in the prime interest rate would impact net profit by approximately \$59,717 (December 31, 2020 - impact net loss by approximately \$31,577).
+The Company's long-term debt on the GreyPoint Finacning has a fixed interest rate and is therefore not directly exposed to interest rate risk; however, it is subject to interest rate fluctuations relating to refinancing as required.